dimroc/blog/_posts/2014-12-11-migrating-data-separate-from-the-schema.md

 ## Wrap Up

-For data migrations, datafixes is far better than anything out there, but it's still brand new and rough around the edges.
+For data migrations, datafixes are far better than anything out there, but it's still brand new and rough around the edges.
 It doesn't even have
 **rake db:datafix:rollback** yet!
-[Check it out!](https://github.com/dimroc/datafix).
+[Check it out!](https://github.com/dimroc/datafix)

 ### Note
-*The* [**dimroc**](https://github.com/dimroc/datafix) *fork has many upgrades to make the Casecommons version including the rake tasks that work like rake db:migrate.
+*The* [**dimroc**](https://github.com/dimroc/datafix) *fork has many upgrades to the Casecommons version, including the rake tasks that function like *rake db:migrate*.
 It will eventually be incorporated into the Casecommons version when they stop sending email and look at the PR.*

 ### References